Detecting-Simulated-Real-ECG-Signals/Detection-of-real-and-simulated-ECGs/README.md

 # Master thesis - Feasibility of deep learning-based methods for the detection of simulated ECGs

-Code repository.
-The report can be accessed via this [repository]()
+Repository contains the code to train and test the models developed during the master thesis.
+The thesis report can be accessed via the xAI chairs [webpage](https://www.uni-bamberg.de/xai/studium/abschlussarbeiten/).

 ## Structure:

 * classification -> CNN-Transformer and CNN-LSTM files describing the models.
 Also contains training and testing scripts
 * generative_approach -> Contains all models, loss functions, training and demo scripts regarding the generative approach
-* preparations -> setup local database and downloading missions

 ## Reqired Packages: